-- f.
+- c.
+Provide individually capped core pin chambers to minimize re-pinning labor. - d.
+Provide Permanent keys and cores stamped with the applicable key mark for identification.
+These visual key control marks or codes will not include the actual key cuts.
+Permanent keys will also be stamped "Do Not Duplicate". - e.
+Transmit Grand Masterkeys, Masterkeys and other Security keys to Owner by Registered Mail, return receipt requested.
+No other means of transmission will be permitted. - f.
 Furnish Nickel silver keys and steel clips to ensure long and reliable operation. - g.
 Furnish keys in the following quantities: - i.
 1 each Grand Masterkeys - ii.
 1 each Masterkeys - iii.
 1 each Change keys each keyed core - iv.
 15 each Construction masterkeys - v.
 1 each Control keys - h.
 The Owner, or the Owner's agent, will install permanent cores and return the construction cores to the Hardware Supplier.
 Construction cores and keys remain the property of the Hardware Supplier. - i.
 Keying Schedule: a keying meeting, with the Owner and the Best Keying Specialist shall take place after the hardware supplier has ordered the keyed cylinders and locks.
 The Owner will verify the lock and exit devices are functionally correct and the keying complies with project requirements.
 The Mfg. will furnish three typed copies of keying schedule to the Owner. - On renovation projects, the University of Houston Access Control Shop will j. determine keyway requirements for lock cylinders.
-Removal of existing cores shall requested by a recoverable cost work (https://accessuh.uh.edu/index.php).
+Removal of existing cores shall be requested by а recoverable cost work request (https://accessuh.uh.edu/index.php).
 Existing University cores will be removed and set aside, and vendor supplied construction cores maybe installed by vendor, unless work in being completed by in-house workers which the UH Access Control shop will provide and install construction cores during the renovation process.
 Vendor supplied construction core, Vendor will provide the UH Access Control Shop copies of all keys or complete code list.
-UH Access Control Shop will replace the construction cores with the University cores after construction is completed unless UH Access Control shop direct vendor otherwise.

-5. Hinges and butts
+UH Access Control Shop will replace the construction cores with the University cores after construction is completed unless UH Access Control shop direct vendor otherwise. - 5.
+Hinges and butts - a.
+Three hinges per leaf to 7 feet, 6 inch in height, add one hinge for each additional 30 inches in height, or fraction thereof. - b.
+All doors over three feet in width, and all doors with panic or fire hardware devices, will have heavy-duty ball bearing hinges. - c.
+Out swing, exterior doors will be non-ferrous with non-removable pins (NRP).